-When children turn 3 and are going to ISD, when they turn 4 years old, the teachers already go with them to the school.
+When children turn 3 years old and are going to ISD, when they turn 4 years old, the teachers already go with them to the school.
 To show them how it looks like, to meet the teachers and the children in order to make the transition easier for them.
-Of course we also fill in the transition form from the nursery to the ISD.
+Of course we also fill in the transition form from the nursery and, if parents agree to it, pass this on to the ISD.